cjoster/certtools/workshop/CH01-openssl/README.md

 | `verify` | Used to manually verify certificates. |

-\* `genpkey` can technically generate any private key using any supported algorithm, but its systax is clunky.
+\* `genpkey` can technically generate any private key using any supported algorithm, but its syntax is clunky.
 It is, however, really the only way to generate more obscure EC keys, like curve 25519, ED448, etc.

 ## Documentation